We are searching for

 What Should I Do If My Car Title Is Stolen?

 If your car title is stolen, the first thing you should do is speak with a local law enforcement agency.
 You'll likely have to provide various important vehicle details, including your make, model, year, and license plate number.
-By filing a report, you can sometimes recover the car title or any other stolen items.
+By filing a report, you can sometimes replace the stolen car title or any other stolen items.
 This way, you won't need to go through the process of replacement.

 If your title isn't recovered, you can visit your local DMV website to find the appropriate replacement forms.
 You'll then fill them out, notarize them if required by law, and turn them in to the DMV.

 The fee to replace a car title varies state-by-state, and it's best to check your local DMV or DOL website to see what those fees will be.
-For example, in Washington State, the cost to replace a car title is $31, and it's known as "applying for a duplicate title".
+For example, in Washington State, the cost to replace a car title is $35.50, and it's known as "applying for a duplicate title".
 Some states, like Washington, will also give you the option to rush the job.
 Expediting the process incurs a Quick Title cost, which usually starts around $50.

 What Is An Affidavit Of Loss?